-Four of the contract laboratories (GEL, STL, H2M, and Brooks Rand, LLC) participated in several national and state PE testing programs in 2004.
-The fifth contractor, Chemtex Environmental Laboratory, Inc. did not participate in PE testing because there is no testing program for the specific analytes analyzed: tolytriazole, polypropylene glycol monobutyl ether, and 1,1-hydroxyethylidene diphosphonic acid.
+Four of the contract analytical laboratories (GEL, STL, H2M, and Brooks Rand) participated in several national and state PE testing programs in 2005.
+The fifth contractor, Chemtex Laboratory, did not participate in PE testing because there is no testing program for the specific analytes Chemtex analyzed: tolytriazole, polypropylene glycol monobutyl ether, and 1,1-hydroxyethylidene diphosphonic acid.
 Each of the participating laboratories took part in at least one testing program, and several laboratories participated in multiple programs.
 Results of the tests provide information on the quality of a laboratory's analytical capabilities.
-The testing was conducted by Environmental Resource Associates (ERA), the National Voluntary Laboratory Accreditation Program, the DOE Environmental Measurements Laboratory (EML) Quality Assessment Program, the voluntary Mixed Analyte Performance Evaluation Program (MAPEP), NYSDOH Environmental Laboratory Accreditation Program (ELAP), and the Analytical Products Group (APG).
+The testing was conducted by Environmental Resource

+Associates (ERA), the National Voluntary Laboratory Accreditation Program, the voluntary Mixed Analyte Performance Evaluation Program (MAPEP), and NYSDOH Environmental Laboratory Accreditation Program (ELAP).
 The results from these tests are summarized in Section 9.6.1.
-Because Brooks Rand, LLC only analyzed samples for mercury and methylmercury, their PE results are not summarized.
-Also, because ASL was closed as of February 2004, their PE results are unavailable.
-Brooks Rand, LLC and ASL maintained the required certification during the periods in 2004 when they performed analyses for BNL.
+Because Brooks Rand only analyzed samples for mercury and methyl mercury, their PE results are not summarized.
+Brooks Rand maintained the required certification when performing analyses for BNL in 2005.